midlantica/NashvilleSlicesF/projects/oct-2019/andy-karen-leese-tour-nashville.md

 Andy & Karen Leese touring Nashville

 They're English.
 Andy's from Stoke, England.
-They live on the Isle of Erin, Scotland!
+They live on the Isle of Arran, Scotland!

 Memphis tomorrow!